What is a herbarium?

 This sequence can either be arranged alphabetically, like an index, or by similarity, placing those plants that are most closely related beside each other.

 Other specimens may be dried large fruiting bodies, pieces of wood or bark, seeds or material stored in spirit to preserve more delicate three-dimensional structures.
-A herbarium also keeps document records about the specimens - where, when and by whom they were collected.
+A herbarium also keeps document records about the specimens - where, when and who collected them.

 Herbaria are used by botanists for the identification and classification of plants.
 They preserve most of the important features of a plant, allowing botanists to carry out research on the plants without needing to see a living specimen.
 As the plant is usually preserved when flowering or fruiting, the botanists can examine the most important features irrespective of the time of the year.

 They also provide a historical record of what was growing in a particular place at a particular time.
-Many historic collections in herbaria now record plants long since lost from the locality from which they were collected.
+Many historic collections in herbaria now record plants no longer living in the location they were collected from.
 For cultivated plants, these records will give a latest date for when a particular plant was first grown.

 Collections in the RHS Herbarium